cpressey/LCF-style-ND/README.md

 pretend it has encapsulation.
 (See also the proviso I mentioned earlier.)

-So, this code will deal with `Proof` objects with some attributes whose names begin with single underscore.
+So, this code will deal with `Theorem` objects with some attributes whose names begin with single underscore.
 Just pretend that the functions we define here are the _only_ functions that can access these attributes.
 All other